Mfpfox/mapResidueFeatures/README.md

 1. downloadUniprotDomains.py
 2. isposition_atSite_inDomain.py

+## [1] downloadUniprotDomains.py
-## [1] The **downloadUniprotDomains.py** script outputs a folder "Uniprot_Domains" with a subfolder named after the date.
-Output files are added to the subfolder.
+* script outputs a folder "Uniprot_Domains" with a subfolder named after the date, all output files are added to this subfolder.

-UniProt annotations are filtered for human proteome reviewed enteries.
+* UniProt annotations are filtered for human proteome reviewed enteries.
 For more downloadable annotation column options see <https://www.uniprot.org/help/uniprotkb_column_names>.
 To search a query string using a web browser, remove 'format', 'compress', and 'force'.

 ```bash
 python downloadUniprotDomains.py  # To run script